akioweh/EducationPerfected/README.md

 2. Install [Node.js](https://nodejs.org/) v14+.

-3. In the project folder, run:
+3. In the project folder, in a terminal run:

    ```bash
    npm install puppeteer